jlkansakar/damage-service/README.md

-# Vehicle Service API
+# Damage Service API

-This API allows users to manage vehicle data in a database, including adding, retrieving, updating, and deleting vehicles.
-It supports JWT authentication for secure access.
+This API allows the user to sort and manage through damages that have come upon their cars, with all CRUD-operations present.

 ## Features
-- **Add Vehicle**: Add a new vehicle to the database.
+- **Add Damages**: Add a new damage to the existing database.
-- **Get Vehicles**: Retrieve a list of vehicles with optional filters (e.g., brand, model, year, price).
+- **Get Damages**: Retrieve a list of damages with relevant filters.
-- **Update Vehicle**: Update details of a vehicle by ID.
+- **Update Damages**: Update details of a damage by ID.
-- **Delete Vehicle**: Delete a vehicle by ID.
+- **Delete Damages**: Delete a damage by ID.
 - **Endpoints**: View all available API endpoints with descriptions and methods.

 ## Setup